Antiemetic Medicines – OTC Relief for Nausea and Vomiting

 Who shouldn’t take OTC antiemetic medicines?

 Some people are allergic to aspirin or other salicylate medicines.
 They shouldn’t take bismuth subsalicylate.
 Don’t give bismuth subsalicylate to children 12 years of age or younger.
-Don’t give bismuth subsalicylate to children or teenagers 12 to 18 years of age who may have the flu or chickenpox.
+Don’t give bismuth subsalicylate to children or teenagers who may have the flu or chickenpox.
 This increases their risk for Reye syndrome, which is a serious illness that can lead to death.

 Before taking an antihistamine, talk to your healthcare provider if you have any of the following problems: